 Olaf also spent five years at Snowden Mining Industry Consultants in Johannesburg where he developed his commercial skills.
 He joined IMS in August 2011 as the Business Development Manager.
-His responsibilities are to develop IMS’s client base in Africa and to provide routine seismological services to the platinum industry.
+His responsibilities are to develop IMS’s client base in Africa and to provide routine seismological services to customers in Africa.

-Dr Daryl Rebuli: Manager and Head of IMS Canada
+Dr Daryl Rebuli: Director and General Manager of IMS Canada

-Daryl has a PhD in Applied Nuclear Physics from the University of the Witwatersrand in South Africa.
-He joined ISS International in 2005 where he managed seismological services for global customers.
+Daryl received his PhD in Applied Nuclear Physics from the University of the Witwatersrand (South Africa) in 2003.
+He joined ISS International in 2005 where he managed the seismological services team in South Africa.
 He also undertook studies involving seismicity in caving and open-pit environments.

-Since 2009 he has been involved in hazard assessment studies for deep gold mines in South Africa and in research projects developing methods of improving short term hazard assessments.
-He currently manages the IMS office in Canada.
+From 2009 until 2014 Daryl was involved in hazard assessment studies for deep gold mines in South Africa and in research projects developing methods of improving short term hazard assessments.
+Daryl moved to Canada in 2015 where he is currently the general manager of IMS Canada.

 Jacques Gerber: Manager and Head of Seismological Services (Africa)